onera/Cassiopee/Connector/doc/source/Connector.rst

     In a distributed mode, the storage must be necessarily 'inverse'.
 If the Chimera connectivity is read by elsA directly as CGNS ZoneSubRegion_t nodes, then the storage must be 'inverse' too. prefixFile is the prefix for the name of the connectivity files generated for elsA solver (solver='elsA') or Cassiopee solver (solver='Cassiopee').
 If prefixFile is not specified by the user, no Chimera connectivity file is dumped.

     nGhostCells is the number of ghost cells that are required by elsA solver when writing connectivity files.
-Can be greater than 2 only if elsA reads the Chimera connectivity files.<br>
-    cfMax is a threshold value for a valid extrapolation: if the sum of the extrapolated coefficients is greater than cfMax, then the cell is marked as orphan.<br>
+Can be greater than 2 only if elsA reads the Chimera connectivity files. cfMax is a threshold value for a valid extrapolation: if the sum of the extrapolated coefficients is greater than cfMax, then the cell is marked as orphan.

     parallelDatas: used to perform setInterpolations in a distributed context : a list of communication information [graph, rank, interpPts], where interpPts is the list of interpolated cells/EX points.

     Parameter check is a Boolean which displays the summary of interpolated, extrapolated and orphan points.